 When you arrive you will be met by one of our friendly site staff.
 They will have a look at what you are bringing and let you know where to drop them off.
 If you have a lot of items, or something heavy to drop off, and would like a helping hand, let the site staff know.

-Opening times Monday to Saturday (closed Thursdays) OPEN 8am - 4pm Sunday OPEN 8am - 12pm Bank Holidays CLOSED
+Opening times Monday to Saturday (closed all day on Thursdays) OPEN 8am - 4pm Sunday OPEN 8am - 12pm Bank Holidays CLOSED

 Items accepted for recycling